 Each one of us has been involved in some type of accident.
 Maybe your foot slipped and sent you tumbling off your ladder, or perhaps you struck the car behind you when backing out of a parking spot.
 Whether your incident ended up as a near-miss, a minor injury, or even caused a visit to the emergency room, there’s no denying that potential accidents are all around us.

 As frequently as they happen, how often do we take the time to retrace the events that led up to an accident?
 Do we try to learn from the close calls?
 Chances are the more minor an accident is, the less we think about it.
 Nevertheless, performing an accident investigation is a major responsibility for managers at all levels of seniority because it is the key to long-term prevention and safety in your organization.
 Although an effective accident prevention plan includes several core elements, an accident investigation is one of the most critical things you can do to create a safer work environment for the long term.

 Be aware of your risks

 Accidents can happen anytime and anywhere.
-Consider for a moment the high-risk environments you pass through daily:
+Consider for a moment the high-risk environments you may encounter daily:

-Virtually any place poses some level of risk for an accident, even a “low-risk” office environment.
-This is why it is important to have standard operating procedures, guidelines, and training to recognize and minimize hazards and risks to protect your assets.
+Virtually any place poses some level of risk for an accident—even an office environment can easily lead to painful muscle injuries.
+That’s why it’s important to have standard operating procedures, guidelines, and training to recognize and minimize hazards and risks to protect your assets.

-An accident by definition is an unplanned, undesired event that results in harm or damage to property.
+By definition, an accident is an unplanned, undesired event that results in harm or damage to property.
 One improper decision can start a domino effect of decisions that create hazardous circumstances.

 - Understanding the events that led up to an accident can help to determine the cause.
 Each accident should be treated as a learning opportunity.